xt0rted/Nancy.Validation.DataAnnotations.Extensions/README.md

 By default Nancy will load and register all `IDataAnnotationsValidatorAdapter` instances.
 Unless you've changed how these get loaded there's nothing to configure.

-## Development

-This repository contains `.git*` and `.hg*` files.
-This allows for the use of either Git or [Hg](http://mercurial.selenic.com/) using Fog Creek's [Kiln Harmony](http://www.fogcreek.com/kiln/).

-To use Hg you will need to clone or fork this repository and then import it into your instance of Kiln as a Git repository.
-From there you will be able to work in Hg exclusively aside from when pushing changes up to GitHub.
-You will also need to enable the [EOL extension](http://mercurial.selenic.com/wiki/EolExtension) for this repository if you do not have it setup globally.

 ## Release

 1. Tag the most recent commit